 The lowdown on postnatal depression

-Up to one in five women experience mental health problems in pregnancy or the first year after childbirth.
+Recent research from Benenden Health found that almost 1 in 3 parents had experienced mental health issues in pregnancy or the first year after childbirth.

 Mental health in pregnancy